amandeepmittal/amanhimself.dev/src/content/blog/how-to-use-es6-import-in-nodejs.md

 ---
-title: "How to use ES6 import syntax in Node.js"
+title: 'How to use ES6 import syntax in Node.js'
 author: Aman Mittal
 pubDatetime: 2021-04-07T03:42:51Z
 slug: how-to-use-es6-import-syntax-in-node